cksystemsteaching/selfie/README.md

 3. a self-hosting hypervisor called hypster that provides RISC-U virtual machines that can host all of selfie, that is, starc, mipster, and hypster itself,
-4. a symbolic execution engine called monster that executes RISC-U code symbolically and generates SMT-LIB files that are satisfiable if and only if the code may exit with non-zero exit codes,
+4. a self-translating modeling engine called monster that translates RISC-U code including itself to SMT-LIB and BTOR2 formulae that are satisfiable if and only if there is input to the code such that the code exits with non-zero exit codes, performs division by zero, or accesses memory outside of allocated memory blocks,
 5. a simple SAT solver that reads CNF DIMACS files, and
 6. a tiny C* library called libcstar utilized by selfie.